 - They are doing something different.
 Everybody is whining that the business model in cycling is not sustainable, but very few do anything about it.
 Their model of having the budget supported by an online sales platform for any dealer wanting to sell any bike, sort of a “professional eBay for bikes”, has never been tried.
 Instead of relying on the moods and demands of an outside sponsor, they are their own sponsor.

-- I don’t know if that is the solution for pro cycling, I don’t have a crystal ball, but if we agree the current model doesn’t work, then we need visionaries like Rick Delaney to stick their heads out, fund a new model like this for a few years and see if it sticks.
+- I don’t know if that is the solution for pro cycling, I don’t have a crystal ball, but if we agree the current model doesn’t work, then we need people like Rick Delaney to stick their heads out, fund a new model like this for a few years and see if it sticks.
 And we need more of them, trying different models, and some will work and others will not.

 So when somebody told me they were looking for a new bike supplier, I gave them a call.
-Really more to let them know I liked what they were doing and to offer any help (after all I’ve had my share of team buikding experiences), but also to see if they could be interested in trying the new 3T Strada (which hadn’t launched yet at that time).
+Really more to let them know I liked what they were doing and to offer any help (after all I’ve had my share of pro team building experiences), but also to see if they could be interested in trying the new 3T Strada (which hadn’t launched yet at that time).

 I didn’t think the latter part had much chance, after all even sponsorships at the pro continental level now often have a big financial component, and that was something we just wouldn’t an couldn’t offer.
 The Strada was completely new, so sales started at zero, meaning we could offer product but that was it.